-He finally dragged himself out of the store, barely managing to avoid a tall, pale man dressed entirely in black who snarled at him as he entered the store.
-He mentally went over his list: Robes—check; books—check; potion ingredients—check; random equipment—check; trunk—check; wand—check; pet—…?
+He finally dragged himself out of the shop, barely managing to avoid a tall, pale man dressed entirely in black who snarled at him as he entered.
+He mentally went over his list: Robes—check; books—check; potion ingredients—check; random equipment—check; trunk—check; wand—check; pet—…?!
 Harry sighed as his feet took in him the direction of the pet store, holding a mental argument with himself.

 There's no way in the world that the Dursley's are going to let you have a pet, so why are you even going?
 Ok, Ok, Ok, you like animals, got it, but seriously, you can't get a cat (do you want to end up like Mrs. Figg?), an owl is too big, although one would be nice, and so that leaves the toad.
 To the reptile section of the store it is!